Technology Demonstration Program (TDP) — Program Guide

 1. Statement of Interest

 To apply, a Statement of Interest must be submitted by a specified due date.
 The Statement of Interest will be assessed by a committee of government officials from science-based departments against each of the evaluation criteria identified below, with particular emphasis on anticipated economic benefits to Canada.
-Following this assessment, a select number of applicants will be invited to submit a full Project Proposal.
-Refer to the SOI Application Guide for more details.
+Following this assessment, a select number of Applicants will be invited to submit a full Project Proposal.
+Applicants may refer to the Statement of Interest Application Guide for more details.

-Project Proposals must be submitted by a specified due date.
-Proposals will be assessed against each of the evaluation criteria identified on the next page.
-Industry Canada will draw on internal and external experts when undertaking its due diligence, involving a site visit and meetings with the applicant and project members.
-Following due diligence, applicants will be informed of the status of their proposal.
+Project Proposals must also be submitted by a specified due date.
+These proposals will be assessed against each of the evaluation criteria identified below.
+Innovation, Science and Economic Development Canada will draw on internal and external experts when undertaking its due diligence, which may involve site visits and meetings with the Eligible Recipients.
+Following due diligence, Applicants will be informed of the status of their proposal.
 The Minister of Innovation, Science and Economic Development Canada will exercise his or her discretion on which project to fund.
-The Minister will seek Treasury Board and Cabinet approval prior to authorizing contributions in excess $20 million.
-Refer to the Project Proposal Application Guide for more details.
+The Minister will seek Treasury Board and Cabinet approvals prior to authorizing contributions in excess of $50 million.
+Applicants may refer to the Project Proposal Application Guide for more details.

 What are the evaluation criteria?What are the evaluation criteria?

 Projects will be assessed against the following criteria.

 - Economic Benefits to Canada

 - The degree to which the Applicant demonstrates that the project is expected to benefit all parties involved in the project, be the basis for the next generation of manufacturing and/or services in Canada, and generate material economic benefits for Canada in the longer term.

 - Broader Benefits to Canada

-- The applicant must demonstrate whether the project is expected to generate social, environmental, health, security or other benefits to Canada.
+- The degree to which the Applicant demonstrates that the project is expected to generate social, environmental, health, security or other benefits to Canada.